Have you ever wondered: how are vinyl records made, why they’re typically black, what they’re made of, and even where they’re made?

 Do your due diligence and find a company you love to work with!

 Note: Manufacturing the vinyl blank, recording and mixing, mastering the audio, cutting the stamper, pressing the record, and final packaging, can all happen at different locations.

 The process of creating a vinyl record is time consuming, but well worth the wait for our analog audio listening pleasure!

-Your records need a high quality turntable and a great set of speakers!
-Check out our buyer’s guide for the best turntable speakers here.
+Your records also need a high quality turntable and stylus, and a great set of speakers!
+Check out our buyer’s guide for the best turntable speakers.